 \item Recall that in certain contexts it is enough to consider {\em connected surfaces}, such as when there is a single Wilson loop and $N \to \infty$ (recall the discussion just after Theorem \ref{thm:wilson-loop-expectation-sum-over-epe}).
 Are there other contexts in which it is sufficient to consider connected surfaces?

 \item A surface sum like the one in Theorem~\ref{thm:informal-wilson-loop-expectation-sum-over-epe} includes many terms of both signs.
 Our intuition is that most of these surfaces somehow ``cancel each other out.''
 For example, there may be local changes one can make to a surface that change the sign of the associated Weingarten product but do not change the genus of the surface.
 Is there a clean way to group together the surfaces in this sum that makes this cancellation more transparent?
-One could begin with the case $d=2$ and $N = \infty$, this is the subject of the upcoming work \cite{BCSK2025}, which uses the master loop equation to ``explore" the surfaces described in \cite{BCSK2024} in order to find cancellations.
+In the case $d = 2$ and $N = \infty$, this is the subject of the upcoming work \cite{BCSK2025}, which uses the master loop equation to ``explore" the surfaces described in \cite{BCSK2024} in order to find cancellations.
 The work in particular establishes that for simple loops, there is essentially only one surface which contributes, which is the natural one that is spanned by the loop (recall we are in 2D).
 All other possible surfaces cancel each other out. \cite{BCSK2025} is also able to handle more complicated loops which are not necessarily simple.

 \item Is there a simpler expression (or at least asymptotic expression in the limit of a large number of plaquettes) for the Weingarten function in the case that $N$ is a small integer?